nikolovlazar/nikolovlazar.com/src/pages/uses.md

   with a single button.
 Love this thing!
   ![My Kinesis Advantage](../assets/keyboard.jpg)

-- And for my mouse, something I use less and less, I picked the [Logitech MX Master 3s for Mac](https://amzn.to/40uHbqU).
+- For my mouse, something I use less and less, I picked the [Logitech MX Master 3s for Mac](https://amzn.to/40uHbqU).
 I've always wanted the MX Master, but I've been using Apple's Magic Mouse up until recently.
 I really like this mouse.
 It has a silent click.
 It has infinite scroll which is actually pretty useful.
 It's an overall good mouse.

+- I have everything connected to my [Corsair TBT200](https://amzn.to/3q94cn6), which is a Thunderbolt 4 dock.
+It's a pretty good dock.
+It has a lot of ports.
+  It delivers 96W of power to my laptop.
+It's something I have to have, since my MacBook only has 3 USB-C ports.

 ## Audio